tytydraco/yessleep/out/The_skin_walker.md

 It was about 2am when I awoke to a loud sound outside.
-On my way to the front door I grabbed the 1911 they keep in the cabin for emergencies, I walked to the front door and stepped out to the front step.
+On my way to the front door I grabbed our 1911 we keep in the cabin for emergencies, I walked to the front door and stepped out to the front step.
 I was walking to the tree line when I saw it, a demonic looking deer standing over a dead wolf, it